TheLion/proxmoxvue-agent/README.md

 ## What it does

-- Authenticates outbound-only to the ProxmoxVue Supabase backend (no inbound ports opened on your host)
+- Authenticates outbound-only to the ProxmoxVue Supabase backend (no inbound ports opened on your host or firewall)
 - Reports cluster status every 30 seconds so the iOS app can show live metrics
-- Listens for VM/LXC commands (start, stop, reboot, snapshot) and executes them against the local Proxmox REST API
+- Listens for VM/LXC commands (start, stop, reboot, snapshot, etc) and executes them against the local Proxmox REST API

 See [docs/ARCHITECTURE.md](docs/ARCHITECTURE.md) for the full data-flow